kvamsi7/kvamsi7/README.md

 Here are some ideas to get you started:
 -->
+ - Ex-SRIB
- - 🔭 working as Senior Engineer.
+ - 🔭 worked as Senior Engineer.
  - 💬 Ask me about any thing on Machine Learning, Deep Learing,Natural Language Processing, Python.
 <!--
 - 👯 looking to collaborate on various open-sourced Machine Learning, Deep Learning, and Natural Language Processing case studies and projects!